Fotisbs/Grapevine_Vinification_Microbiome/README.md

 Rscript phyloseqPrep.r
 cd ../../
 ```
 3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Vineyard-mediated factors are still operative in spontaneous and commercial fermentations shaping the vinification microbiome and affecting the antioxidant and anticancer properties of wines".
 Subfolders contain the R script to be executed for "Fungi" and "Bacteria" accordingly.
-In same case the outcome graphs were digitally corrected for aesthetics reasons only.
+In same cases the outcome graphs were digitally corrected for aesthetics reasons only.
 ```

-Run the Bar Plots analysis
+3a.)
+Run Bar Plots analysis

-Run the NMDS analysis
+3b.)
+Run NMDS analysis

+3c.)
+Run Rarefaction Curves analysis

+3d.)
+Run Alpha Diversity analysis

+3e.)
+Run Ordination Triplot analysis

+3f.)
+Run PERMANOVA analysis

+3g.)
+Run Pairwise Permanova analysis

 cd Fungi/3.DataAnalysis/PERMANOVA
 Rscript PERMANOVA.R